milonmaze/privacy-terms-observatory/time.com/privacy/privacy_policy.html.md

 Disclosure of Information.
 Third Party Websites
-Your California Privacy Rights: Notice to California Customers Special Information for Nevada Residents
+Your California Privacy Rights: Notice to California Customers Disclosures to Residents of Colorado, Connecticut, Virginia, and Utah Special Information for Nevada Residents
 Your Opt-Out Choices
 Security of Personal Information.